Robust Rate-Adaptive Wireless Communication Using ACK/NAK-Feedback: Introduction

-ARQ systems rely on the presence of error detection for each packet received.
-When an error is detected in a received packet, a request is sent to the transmitter to retransmit the packet.
-Hence, a given packet may be repeated multiple times until it is decoded correctly.
-While this transmission process is sometimes considered to be ``adaptive,'' in that the effective coding rate applied to the bits in a given packet varies with the number of retransmissions, we do \emph{not} consider such standard-ARQ schemes as adaptive per se because the transmission rate \emph{per packet transmission} may not change.
-In our work, we vary the transmission rate used at each packet interval according to the transmitter's ARQ-based estimate of the CSI.

-In particular, in this paper, we first derive conditions on the ``quality'' of CSI needed for a model-independent ARQ-based rate adaptation system to maximize data rate while keeping the packet error probability below a specified threshold.
+In this paper, \textb{we take a robust Bayesian \cite{Berger:Book:85} approach to rate-adaptation from limited error-rate feedback, where ``robust Bayesian'' refers to the fact that we treat the channel state as a random quantity without assuming any particular prior distribution on it.} In particular, we first derive conditions on the ``quality'' of CSI needed for a model-independent ACK/NAK-based rate adaptation system to maximize data rate while keeping the packet error probability below a specified threshold.
 Based on these conditions, we derive fundamental bounds on the rate achievable under a given error probability constraint.
-Finally, we design an ARQ-feedback-based recursive CSI estimator with provable asymptotic optimality.
+Finally, we design an ACK/NAK-feedback-based \textb{non-Bayesian channel-state estimator} with provable asymptotic optimality.
 Our findings are illustrated through both uncoded QAM and random Gaussian signaling.